-- Phase 1 of West Turning Basin Widening and Deepening project includes the 'Corner Cutoff,' which will remove old berths and replace them with new containership and multipurpose vessel berths.
-This project will allow larger vessels to turn in a new 1,775-foot-wide west turning basin (WTB) with a constant 39-foot draft and will provide new access roads, utilities and a 17-acre upland storage yard. - The channel widening project is designed to increase capacity for cruise and cargo by widening the channel from 400 feet to 500 feet. - Cruise Terminal 6 is the newest 90,000-square-foot, \$66 million terminal.
-This project includes a \$23 million pier, a \$3 million gangway system and a \$7.5 million parking garage with retail. - Canaveral Cove Phase 1 expansion is a 22,000-squarefoot, seven-story welcome center that includes an observation deck, 6000-seat amphitheater, meeting event space and exhibit area.
+- Design for a new 185,000sf cruise terminal is underway November 2013.
+This \$90 million investment, which is scheduled to open in November 2014, includes a 1,000 space parking garage. - A second 170,000sf cruise terminal is planned for 2016-2017. - Recently completed Phase 1 of West Turning Basin Widening and Deepening project includes the 'Corner Cutoff,' which removed old berths and replaced them with new containership and multipurpose vessel berths.
+This project allows larger vessels to turn in a new 1,775-foot-wide west turning basin (WTB) with a constant 39-foot draft and provides new access roads, utilities and a 17-acre upland storage yard. - Scheduled for completion in 2014, the channel widening project is designed to increase capacity for cruise and cargo by widening the channel from 400 feet to 500 feet. - Cruise Terminal 6, completed in 2012, is the newest 90,000-square-foot, \$66 million terminal.
+This project includes a \$23 million pier, a \$3 million gangway system and a \$7.5 million parking garage with retail. - Completed in October 2013, Canaveral Cove Phase 1 expansion is a 22,000-square-foot, seven-story Welcome Center that includes an observation deck.
+A 6000-seat amphitheater, meeting event space and exhibit area is scheduled for completion in 2015-2016.